We grow Jewish experiences.

 Click here to see if your child is eligible.

 Returning campers are eligible for scholarship money through JewishColumbus’ Jewish Overnight Camp Need-Based Scholarship Program.
-All applications must be received by March 1, 2021.
 The scholarship fund is made possible largely through the JewishColumbus’ fundraising efforts and the Ralph Pariser Memorial Fund for Jewish Camping of the Columbus Jewish Foundation.